cstanford/emoviato/README.md

 $ node server.js
 ```

-### Get lit
-- Navigate to localhost:11000
-- Sample data is ready to go!

 ### Fetching Data

-To begin fetching your own data you will need two more dependancies:
+To begin fetching you will need a few more things:
  * [Python3]
  * [Tweepy] - a python twitter api
  * [Pymongo] - a python mongodb driver